Middle School (High School) Manufacturing Experience (MSME)

 When: June 15, 2014 through December, 2014 -- ENROLL NOW!

-A modern manufacturing work experience designed and administered in partnership with Delta College and local businesses for Great Lakes Bay Region middle school science teachers.
+A modern manufacturing work experience designed and administered in partnership with Delta College and local businesses for Great Lakes Bay Region middle school and high school science and math teachers.

-The teacher will be scheduled to participate in a two-week internship program at an assigned local business followed by attendance at a two-credit course at Delta College with other middle school teachers.
+The teacher will be scheduled to participate in a two-week internship program at an assigned local business followed by attendance at a two-credit course at Delta College with other middle school and high school teachers.
 The tentative plan for the program is as follows:

 |1) Two Week (64 hour) Internship